royalaid/QIP-test/General-QCI-Template.md

 ### Abstract

 A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
-This is what will be done if the QIP is implemented, not why it should be done or how it will be done.
+This is what will be done if the QCI is implemented, not why it should be done or how it will be done.

 ### Motivation